EISCAT: EISCAT 3D

 The construction of EISCAT's new generation of incoherent radars: EISCAT 3D, has started in November 2022.

 The first stage of the new system will consist of three radar sites, functioning together, just as the old mainland system.
 Later, transmitter up grade and more sites will be added to the system.

 Instead of parabolic dishes, as the old system, EISCAT 3D is a multistatic radar composed of three phased-array antenna fields.
 Many small antennas working together as one.
 Each field will have between 5 000 - 10 000 crossed dipole antenna mounted on top of a ground plane 70 meters in diameter.

 The core site of EISCAT 3D is located just outside Skibotn, Norway.
 The facility will have 109 hexagonal antenna units as its main antenna, and 10 antenna units spread out around the main site.
 On top of the antenna units the dipole antennas are mounted.
 The Skibotn facility will have 10 000 of these small antennas.
 The Skibotn facility will act both as a transceiver and receiver of the EISCAT 3D system.

 Two receiver sites are located in Karesuvando, Finland and Kaiseniemi, Sweden.
 The facilities will consist of 54 and 55 antenna units with approximately 5 000 dipole antennas.

 Space debris tracking, tracking of meteorites, research on GPS and radio traffic, space weather, aurora research, climate research and near-Earth space are some of the areas where EISCAT 3D will be able to offer much more flexible and meticulous research data.

-The use of EISCAT 3D is solely civil.The new system should be up and running 2023/2024.
+The new system should be up and running 2023/2024.
 This also means that the old mainland system will be dismantled.